Mariska Hargitay: Producing and Broadway

-In January 2007, she and her older son appeared in a Got Milk? advertisement.
+In January 2007, Hargitay and her older son appeared in a Got Milk? advertisement.
 At the 2015 MTV Video Music Awards, Hargitay won the "Video of the Year" Award, shared with Taylor Swift and all of the celebrities that appeared in the music video for Swift's song "Bad Blood".

 Hargitay has produced a documentary, I Am Evidence.
 Released by HBO in 2018, the documentary discusses the thousands of untested rape kits in the United States.
 Hargitay called the reality of untested rape kits "the clearest and most shocking demonstration of how we regard these crimes in our country."
 The film received Best Documentary at the 40th News and Documentary Emmy Awards, winning Hargitay her second Emmy and first as a producer.

-Hargitay was a guest narrator at Disney's Candlelight Processional on December 19 and 20, 2022.
-In 2025, Hargitay announced the launch of Mighty Entertainment, a production company with her feature film directorial debut My Mom Jayne, released in the United States in June 2025, which delves into the life and death of her mother Jayne Mansfield, as the first project.
-That same year, she served as an executive producer on Nuns vs. The Vatican directed by Lorena Luciano.
+In 2025, Hargitay announced the launch of Mighty Entertainment, a production company.
+Hargitay's feature film directorial debut, My Mom Jayne, was released in the United States by Mighty Entertainment in June 2025.
+The documentary film delved into the life and death of her mother, Jayne Mansfield.
+That same year, she served as an executive producer on Nuns vs. The Vatican, directed by Lorena Luciano.
+In 2026, it was announced that Hargitay would make her Broadway debut playing the central character in Every Brilliant Thing, replacing Daniel Radcliffe.